Flamingo Land Resort: General overview

 The park takes part in breeding programmes.
 A mangabey breeding project was featured in the 2006 series of ITV1 show Theme Park.

-In 2010 Flamingoland started work on a penguin enclosure.
+In 2010, Flamingo Land started work on a penguin enclosure.

 Affiliations

 Flamingo Land is a member of the British and Irish Association of Zoos and Aquariums (BIAZA) and the European Association of Zoos and Aquaria (EAZA), and has connections to other parks in the country: